MarcelloMuy/ci-ms5-ecommerce-game-store/README.md

 * On Sale page

-  The HTML validator found four errors in the On Sale page HTML code:
+  The validator found four errors in the On Sale page HTML code:

   Two errors for the "min" and "max" attribute of the "input" element and two errors for the unnecessary "type" attribute in the script tags.